What is KOZ, Kids Outdoor Zone?

 The outside is a place every boy comes from, it is deep and real and true.
 Take away the electronics, the peer pressure, the false fronts and they are open to God through the outdoors.
 Boys and the men are designed for outdoor expression, movement and hands on learning.

 “It’s a sin to bore a kid with the gospel.”
 Jim Rayborn Jr., Founder of Young Life.

 Can a mom lead a KOZ group or a sister come with her brother?

 Men and boys make up the primary program of KOZ.
 It would be inappropriate for a girl or woman to participate in a KOZ Boys group or outing.
 Boys learn lessons the leaders are charged with teaching in ways only a man can teach them.
-The training of KOZ is specifically designed for boys and men.
-(The KOZ Pink program for girls is available, contact KOZ National Headquarters. for details.)
+The training of KOZ is specifically designed for boys and men. ( Watch this Video Power Point on KOZ with girls – KOZ Pink.
+CLICK HERE –

 Can my 5-year-old come to the meetings?